Vivek7738/Hospital-Management-System/README.md

-# Svasthya Healthcare Management System
+# Swasthya Healthcare Management System

 ## Description

-Swasthya is a comprehensive healthcare management system designed to streamline patient care and healthcare administration.
-This PHP-based application integrates features such as patient registration, doctor management, appointment scheduling, and A.I integrated Xray image Analysis with Quick Access and secure data handling.
-It utilizes XAMPP for local development and testing.
+Swasthya is an advanced and comprehensive healthcare management system meticulously designed to enhance the efficiency of patient care and healthcare administration.
+Built using PHP, this robust application incorporates a wide range of features to meet the needs of modern healthcare facilities.
+Key functionalities include seamless patient registration, efficient doctor management, and streamlined appointment scheduling, ensuring smooth coordination between patients and healthcare providers.

+A standout feature of Swasthya is its integration of AI-powered X-ray image analysis, offering quick and accurate diagnostic support to healthcare professionals.
+This feature not only improves diagnostic accuracy but also expedites the treatment process.
+The system emphasizes secure data handling to protect sensitive patient information, adhering to modern security protocols.

+For local development and testing, Swasthya leverages XAMPP, providing a reliable environment for developers to implement and refine its functionalities.
+With its user-friendly interface and cutting-edge capabilities, Swasthya is an indispensable tool for transforming the landscape of healthcare management.

 ## Prerequisites